5 insights for business owners considering a sale

 The natural economic cycle of growth, downturn, and recovery often spurs merger and acquisition activity at different points.
-On the recovery side of the pandemic, we are seeing those trends multiplied by the unique conditions of these times: excess liquidity following pared-back activity; buyers looking to get ahead of upcoming growth; a hot market that has prices increasing; and owners more open to selling after a challenging year and time to reflect on their life goals.
+On the recovery side of the pandemic, we are seeing those trends multiplied by the unique conditions of these times: excess liquidity following pared-back activity; buyers looking to get ahead of upcoming growth; a hot market that has prices increasing; and owners more open to a business sale after a challenging year and time to reflect on their life goals.

 For owners who are contemplating a sale, either now or at some time in the next few years, here are some things to think about and plan for: